Oldest football clubs: Poland

 When Lviv became a part of Ukraine (then part of the USSR) the clubs ceased to exist.

 The oldest currently existing football club within Poland's current borders is widely considered to be Cracovia, but this is disputed by their Kraków arch-rivals Wisła Kraków; both clubs were founded in 1906, however there are multiple proofs that Wisła is younger.
 Resovia also lay claim to this distinction; the disputes centre around registration, continuity of a given team, and sources.

 Portugal

-In Portugal, Académica de Coimbra (football) is the oldest football club, founded in 1887.
+In Portugal, FC Porto is the oldest football club, founded in 1893.

 Romania

 The oldest football club in Romania is Fotbal Club Baia Mare, founded in 1896.

+Russia

+In the Russian Empire, the first football teams were established by British expatriates, who founded clubs such as the British Athletic Club (1878) and the Vasileostrovsky Footballers' Society (1891).

+The first football team composed of Russian nationals, KLS SPb (1897), emerged from the Saint-Petersburg Circle of Sports Enthusiasts.

+The longest continuous football history has CSKA Moscow, tracing its origins back to the founding of OLLS in 1911.

 Serbia

-The oldest club in Serbia is FK Bačka 1901, founded in 1901.
+The oldest club in Serbia is Subotičko Sportsko Društvo (Szabadkai Sport Egylet), founded in 1898.

 Slovakia

 The oldest football club in Slovakia is 1.
 FC Tatran Prešov, founded in 1898, that after many name changes plays in the Slovak first league.

 Slovenia

 The first football club was founded in 1900 by the German minority in Ljubljana, the Laibacher Sportverein and got discontinued in 1909, followed by the Hungarian minority Lendevai FE in 1903, and the German minority in Celje (Athletik SK in 1906).
 In 1911, the first Slovenian football club of the Slovenian minority opened in Ljubljana, Ilirija, followed by Slovan two years later.
 Ilirija is nowadays considered by the Slovenian FA as the oldest running football club in the country, because the Lendava-based club went bankrupt in 2012, although it got recreated right away.